imperviousinc/beacon-ios/Docs/telemetry.md

 > **NOTE:** If there is anything in this document that is not clear, is incorrect, or that requires more detail, please file a request through [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20for%20iOS&component=Telemetry).
 Also feel free to submit corrections or additional information.

-Firefox for iOS uses Mozilla's own [Telemetry](https://wiki.mozilla.org/Firefox/Data_Collection) service for anonymous insight into usage of various app features.
-This event tracking is turned on by default for Firefox for iOS (opt-out).
+Beacon for iOS uses Mozilla's own [Telemetry](https://wiki.mozilla.org/Firefox/Data_Collection) service for anonymous insight into usage of various app features.
+This event tracking is turned on by default for Beacon for iOS (opt-out).

-The app uses Mozilla's own framework linked into Firefox for iOS and a [data collection service](https://wiki.mozilla.org/Telemetry) run by Mozilla.
+The app uses Mozilla's own framework linked into Beacon for iOS and a [data collection service](https://wiki.mozilla.org/Telemetry) run by Mozilla.
 The framework is open source and MPL 2.0 licensed.
 It is hosted at [https://github.com/mozilla-mobile/telemetry-ios](https://github.com/mozilla-mobile/telemetry-ios).
-Firefox for iOS pulls in an unmodified copy of the framework via [Carthage](https://github.com/Carthage/Carthage).
+Beacon for iOS pulls in an unmodified copy of the framework via [Carthage](https://github.com/Carthage/Carthage).

 <sup>Example of bug to add telemetry: https://bugzilla.mozilla.org/show_bug.cgi?id=1455672</sup>